My partner and I are heading to Japan for the first time later in the year.

 You can sometimes save money by using the Japan Rail Pass.
 You'd need to work out if it's worth it and you can do that by using this planning using your pass page http://www.japanrailpass.com.au/information/planning-your-trip/ .
 Simply add up the prices of your travels and compare it to the JR Pass you are planning on getting.

 I got mine from the same website - http://www.japanrailpass.com.au - But you can get them from JTB, HIS or Sachi Tours in Australia.
-I'm not sure about the rest of the world. over 2 years ago
+I'm not sure about the rest of the world. about 3 years ago